rressler/rresutils/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rresutils is to support teaching of R and R Markdown topics.
+The goal of rresutils is to support teaching of R using Quarto/R Markdown.

 ## Installation

 You can install the released version of rresutils from GitHub with:

-devtools::install_github(“rressler/rresutils”)
+`devtools::install_github("rressler/rresutils")`

+or

+`remotes::install_github("rressler/rresutils")`

 ## Examples